osohq/oso/new-docs/content/any/getting-started/policies/index.md

 ---
-title: Writing policies
+title: Write Oso Policies (15 min)
 weight: 3
-any: true
+any: false
 aliases:
   - ../getting-started/policies/index.html
 ---

-# Writing Policies
+# Write Oso Policies

 Policies are the source of truth for the authorization logic used to evaluate queries in Oso.
 As a reminder: Oso policies are written in a declarative